- Computers & Software»

 - The operating system fails to load applications

 - Persistent blue screens

 - If the computer has more than one partition, the others suddenly disappear

 - Some files fail to open or simply disappear

-Of course, the above symptoms may happen because of other reasons; like bad memory modules, viruses, corrupted operating system files etc. Either way, you need to find out what is going on with your computer before trouble knocks at the door.
+Of course, the above symptoms may happen because of faulty memory modules, viruses, corrupted operating system files etc. Either way, you need to find out what is happening so as to be sure.